summeraiyixi/yiai0424_quiz_8/README.md

 * Loading Data and Images:

-  - The code containing data about frames and an image file (character.png) containing the sheet
+  - containing data about frames and an image file (character.png) in the sheet

 * Setup Function:

-  - In the setup() function, each frame is then added to an array called animation
+  - Use setup() function to add each frame to array called animation

 * Creating Sprite Objects:

-  - Creates multiple instances and initializes them with the animation array
+  - Creates multiple instances and initializes
-  - specifying their positions and animation speed
+  - specifying positions and speed

 * Drawing Function:

-  - The draw() function is responsible for rendering each frame of the animated
+  - Use draw() function to render each frame of the animated

 *Link of coding example:*